-Figure 2-3 UPS conceptual diagram in normal mode
+Figure 2-3 Normal mode

 2.2.2.2 Bypass Mode

 The UPS automatically transfers to bypass mode upon detecting power module overtemperature, overload, or other faults that may cause the inverter to shut down.
 In bypass mode, loads are powered by the bypass module.
 The bypass power supply is not protected by the UPS and therefore is prone to the mains outage, abnormal AC voltage waveform, or abnormal frequency.